STT-Seah/Fintech-Learners/README.md

     **Instructions to create Github Pages**

-    1.Create new repository, click + scroll down select new repository
+    1. Create new repository, click + scroll down select new repository

-    2.Create name(any name you like) for the repository
+    2. Create name(any name you like) for the repository

-    3.Select public
+    3. Select public

-    4.Select initialize this repository with a README
+    4. Select initialize this repository with a README

-    5.Click create repository
+    5. Click create repository

-    6.Enable Github pages go to settings scroll down to the github pages section, select the source as main than save
+    6. Enable Github pages go to settings scroll down to the github pages section, select the source as main than save

-    7.Scroll down to github pages sections to get the url and the github pages sites is ready instantly
+    7. Scroll down to github pages sections to get the url and the github pages sites is ready instantly

-    8.Go back to the repository and select README.md
+    8. Go back to the repository and select README.md

-    9.To overwrite create new file
+    9. To overwrite create new file

-    10.type <h1>Hello World</h1>, name the file as index.html
+    10. Type <h1>Hello World</h1>, name the file as index.html

-    11.Scroll down type create homepage under the commit new file section,select commit directly to the main branch and click commit new file
+    11. Scroll down type create homepage under the commit new file section,select commit directly to the main branch and click commit new file

-    12.Refresh the website to see the changes
+    12. Refresh the website to see the changes

-    13.Go to repository setting buttons scroll down to the github pages section, click the choose a theme button to choose a theme for the website
+    13. Go to repository setting buttons scroll down to the github pages section, click the choose a theme button to choose a theme for the website

-    14.Delete  index.html file click commit changes button to commit, refresh the webpage
+    14. Delete index.html file click commit changes button to commit, refresh the webpage

-    15.Open README.md is a markdown file to replace your own content for the webpage by click the pencil button on the top right, scroll down to click commit changes button for the updated content of the webpage
+    15. Open README.md is a markdown file to replace your own content for the webpage by click the pencil button on the top right, scroll down to click commit changes button for the updated content of the webpage

-    16.config.yml file will reflect the theme of the design of this website
+    16. config.yml file will reflect the theme of the design of this website

     17. How to write markdown please the link below